Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Discussion

-The worst-case scenario for software in \spectrum would be looped between the ML and \deepm.
-For example, it could receive a borderline classification from the ML detector, and then be moved to \deepm.
-Then \deepm would classify it as benign, and the software would continue being analyzed by the ML, which would again provide a borderline classification, and so on.
+} \spectrum can run into a worst-case scenario, which is having a process continuously loop between Random Forest and \deepm.
+For example, consider a process receiving a borderline classification from Random Forest, and then being moved to \deepm.
+Then \deepm classifies it as benign, and the software would continue being analyzed by Random Forest, which again provides a borderline classification for the process, and so on.
+We plan to mitigate such recurrent processes by combining the previous prediction of \deepm with the prediction of Random Forest in the first stage.

-As we discussed in Section \ref{sec:threat}, a resourceful and motivated adversary can bypass any protection mechanism.
-Even though \spectrum demonstrated itself a promising paradigm for on-the-fly practical malware detection, a highly sophisticated malware could still evade detection.
-Further, \spectrum relies on the integrity of the OS for correct operation, and attacks compromising the OS could directly compromise any of \spectrum's components.